Milad244/QuickTTS/README.md

 Download: Just download the DIST folder and run quick_tts.exe

-QUICKTTS: This is a text to speech app.
+QuickTTS: This is a text to speech app.

 Tools used for this project: Python